Guyverix/Vigilare-NMS-API/README.md

 Notes and information on the application do currently reside on **[wiki.iwillfearnoevil.com](https://wiki.iwillfearnoevil.com/mediawiki)**

+Right now, I am considering the application to be at the start of Beta type software.
+It runs stable, but minor issues have been seen when we have high device counts and high monitor counts within the polling daemons.
+While this is being addressed, I dont believe this can be considered anything beyond Beta level software.

 ## Features

 - **Real-Time Monitoring:** Continuous surveillance of system performance and health.